onqtam/headjack/docs/how/unsorted/roadmap.md

 Strategy: donate money from the start, gain status and have your “share” of the company be donated to a collective process

 strategy: start it centralized !!!
 Emulate the blockchain !!!

-strategy: referral links and giving status retroactively to individuals you invite

 Strategy: let people help with the global brain - gaining reputation in return